vishchi/PoshChat/README.md

-# PoshChat: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher (2023)
+# PoshChat: A Real-Time messaging app

 This project is developed using Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher.